Mr Jeff Cosford is the CADMAC Membership Secretary and can be contacted by:

 If you have any problems please contact the Membership Secretary using the details at the top of this page.

-Derek Honeyset - Duke Benson - Fraser Dibden - Jeff Cosford - Jeremy Stutard - John Brandhuber - Ken Smith
+Derek Honeyset - Ian Carby - Jeff Cosford - Jeremy Stutard - John Brandhuber - Ken Smith

-Lee Seaman - Ray Beadle - Ray Shivjee - Robin Colbourne - Steve Newman - Tim Kerss - Tony Chant - Tony Parrot
+Ray Shivjee - Steve Newman - Tim Kerss - Tony Chant

 BMFA Examiners